What is Wimbledon

 Wimbledon winners

 Lists of Wimbledon winners read like a timeline of tennis evolution.
-Wimbledon winners are remembered not only for victory but for mastering grass-court nuance under intense Wimbledon Tennis Championships pressure.
+Wimbledon winners are remembered not only for victory but also for mastering grass-court nuance under intense Wimbledon Tennis Championships pressure.

 Reviewing Wimbledon winners also helps explain how playing styles have changed and why certain eras are remembered as defining chapters of the Wimbledon Tennis Championships.
 Carlos Alcaraz, as a recent men’s singles champion, has made a significant impact on the tournament’s history, continuing the tradition of memorable champions and celebrations.